Are you able to combine being lean with being agile?

 Sergey: Yes, I would agree.

-Tristan: In terms of Agile and Lean approaches – how have you applied both them on any projects?
+Tristan: In terms of Agile and Lean approaches – how have you applied both of them on any projects?

 Sergey: Yes, we have applied both of them to some projects.
 Because we are becoming a part of the client’s team while working on projects, we should consider the client’s side too.
 So we educate our clients on Agile and Lean methodologies in the early stages of development.